stel-furet/Mviz/bug_list.md

 - ✅ **Fix ChromeSphere Beat React**: COMPLETE - Fixed by adding `frequencies` and `dataArray` properties to `generateBasicAudioFeatures()` in spectrum-analyzer.js.
 The Master Animation Loop now provides complete audio data (including frequency arrays) to all plugins via `sharedAudioData`, enabling beat reactivity and all audio-driven effects to work correctly.
 - ✅ **AM Viz Opacity Fix**: COMPLETE - Opacity set to full opacity (1.0) by default (handled by user)
 - ✅ **AM Visualization Mode Persistence**: COMPLETE - Visualization mode selection (0-10) now persists across sessions. `currentMode` is saved to localStorage whenever changed via `setVisualizationMode()` or `setOfficialAudioMotionPreset()`.
 On app restart, the saved mode is restored - regular modes (0-6) load via `initAudioMotion()`, Pro presets (7-10) load automatically after initialization.
 Fixed plugin-mixer-integration.js error that was preventing proper control creation.
-- **Video Folder Playlist**: Add ability to load folder of videos and duplicate audio playlist functionality.
-Make "Video From File" choice persistent in the same manner as Background Image (save to localStorage and restore on app restart)
+- ✅ **Video Folder Playlist**: COMPLETE - Implemented full video playlist functionality with folder scanning, thumbnail generation, metadata parsing, persistence, and auto-rescan.
+Video file choice persists in localStorage and restores on app restart.
-- **Mixer Sliders to Dials**: Change all mixer horizontal sliders to dials for better UX and consistency
+- ✅ **Mixer Sliders to Dials**: COMPLETE - Converted 70 sliders to dials across 7 visualization systems (Chromospheres, Psyque, Nebula, Blobs, Fluidity, Starfall, Infinite Zoom).
+All with proper initialization, value handling, and sync where needed.
+Kaleidoscope sliders left as-is (would require creating new event handlers from scratch).
+- **AM Vis ON/OFF Toggle Not Working for Advanced Visualizations**: The AM Visualizer ON/OFF toggle button does not turn on/off advanced (Pro) visualizations, only regular AM visualizations work with the toggle.
+- **Kaleidoscope Toggle Affects Plugins**: In the Kaleidoscope header section, turning off AM viz also incorrectly toggles off plugins.
+The AM viz toggle should only affect AudioMotion visualizations, not plugin visualizations.
 - **AM Preset Export Causes App Relaunch**: When exporting the AM visualizations user-generated presets list, an "export successful" toaster message appears, then the app immediately relaunches/reloads.
 This should not happen - export should complete without reload.
 - **Smooth Color Morphing When Morph ON**: AM visualization morph transitions are abrupt - need smooth color interpolation between presets.
 Requires changes to core AM library.
 - **Background Opacity Slider for All AM Viz**: Add universal background opacity slider that covers all AudioMotion visualizations (regular and advanced)